branaway/pureplay/readme.txt

 PurePlay - a clone of the Play!
-Framework with the Groovy part removedm, thus pure Java based.
+Framework with the Groovy part removed, thus pure Java based.

 Objectives: